nomilous/notice/spec/notice/README.md

 * has a permanent reference to the `opts.cache` as assigned in `Hub.create(opts)`
 * middlewares can populate this cache at will
 * the same cache object is passed into all middleware traversals
-* the cache content is available for remote veiwing on the REST api `/hubs/:uuid:/cache`
+* the cache content is available for remote veiwing on the Management API `/hubs/:uuid:/cache`

 `traversal.tools`

 * has a permanent reference to the `opts.tools` as assigned in `Hub.create(opts)`
-* available for remote veiwing on the REST api `/hubs/:uuid:/tools`
+* available for remote veiwing on the Management API `/hubs/:uuid:/tools`

 #### throwing errors (or failing to catch them)